 The prediction sample generation process is conducted for each TU and PU for the intra prediction CU and intra block copy CU, respectively.
 It is noted that the derivation process of the scaling and the offset parameter is performed for each CU not PU for intra block copy CU.

 On combination of ICP and cross-component prediction (CCP) in RExt, the proposed scheme applies the restriction that CCP is always disabled at the block applying ICP.
+In this subtest, the proposed scheme will be evaluated by the following tests.

+- Test 1 (common test)

+This test evaluates the coding performance of the proposed scheme under SCCE5 test conditions described in Section 5.

+- Test 2 (additional test)

+For the sake of appropriate evaluation of Y BD-rate for YCbCr sequences, this test uses the modified chroma λ value for the proposed scheme.
+Such modification has the effect that inter-component prediction works as the tool of bitrate reduction instead of that of chroma PSNR improvement [8].

+In this test, the coding experiment conducts only for YCbCr sequences for lossy configurations.
+The test conditions of this test also conform to the common test conditions in Section 5.

 JCTVC-Q0033 (MediaTek)